lupyuen/stm32-blue-pill-rust/README.md

 1. Select the default option when prompted.

-1. Switch to the nightly Rust toolchain (instead of stable or beta):
+1. Switch to the nightly Rust toolchain (instead of stable or beta).
+Open a __new__  Windows or Ubuntu command prompt (not Windows Bash) and enter:

     ```bash
     rustup default nightly